amaitou/TrueFix/README.md

 ------------------
 ## About

-This is a landing page for computers repair services website
+This is a landing page for computers repair services website.
+* Visit the landing page via [TrueFix](https://amaitou.github.io/TrueFix/)

 ## Usage